yuta-fujimoto-naist/AttractingContributors/README.md

-# What is your first club?
+# What is your favorite club?
 Tell us about your favorite club activity (that you would like to join)!

 `Orchestra`